For Immediate Release: July 21, 2014

-A career law enforcement officer, he was a member of the Elizabeth Police Department for almost 20 years, attaining the rank of lieutenant.
-He received numerous commendations, including the New Jersey PBA Valor Award, Policeman of the Year and the Elizabeth Police Merit Awards.
-He is also a U.S. Marine Corps veteran.
+A career law enforcement officer, he was a member of the Elizabeth Police Department for almost twenty years attaining the rank of Lieutenant.
+He held the positions of Commander of the Community Relations Unit, the Tactical Squad Unit, the Training Unit and Field Supervisor of the Patrol Division.
+He received numerous commendations, including the New Jersey PBA Valor Award, Policeman of the Year, and the Elizabeth Police Merit Awards.

-During his tenure as Sheriff he instituted a nationally recognized fingerprinting program for children and launched a K-9 Search and Rescue Unit and a Domestic Violence Unit.
-He has received six national awards for administrative leadership.
+During his tenure as Sheriff, he instituted a nationally recognized fingerprinting program for children and an automated photography laboratory, and he established the Missing Persons Unit and Domestic Violence Unit as well as the K-9 Search and Rescue Unit.

-The Sheriff has been responsible for distributing the “Play It Safe” booklet designed to educate adults and children of the dangers which exit in society today.
-He has also implemented several gun safety programs for children and teens including three educational videos available in schools throughout the county.
-The Sheriff also assisted with a state-sponsored gun buyback program for the residents Union County.
+Sheriff Froehlich developed and published the “Play It Safe” booklet for children as well as the “You Are Not Alone” booklet for victims of domestic violence.
+He implemented several gun safety programs for children and teens including three educational videos available in schools throughout Union County.
+The Sheriff also assisted with a state-sponsored gun buyback program for Union County residents.